PoseGravity: Pose Estimation from Points and Lines with Axis Prior: Method

-A special case exists for minimal configurations (two points or a line and a point) as $rank(\mathbf{\Omega})$ will be at most 1 (Proof in Suppl.
+When the inputs consist of two points ($n = 2$) or one point and one line ($n=1,m=1$), the problem is said to be \emph{minimal} as these features constrain exactly four degrees of freedom— the same number as the problem itself.
+This configuration commonly arises when only two features are available (\eg baskets on a basketball court, eyes on a face) or when quick estimates are needed for RANSAC iterations or initial solutions of related problems.
+For minimal configurations, $\mathbf{\Omega}$ from our original objective in \cref{eq:19} has a rank of at most 1 (proof in the Suppl.
 Mat.).
-In this case, the objective is simplified to:
+Consequently, the rank of $\mathbf{A}$ is at most 1.
+Examining the earlier algorithm, we observe that constructing $c_1$ for a singular $\mathbf{A}$ essentially involves computing the determinant of a submatrix of $\mathbf{\Omega}$, which is zero as guaranteed by $\mathbf{\Omega}$’s rank.
+Thus, this configuration corresponds to Case~2a or~2c from \cref{sec:case_2}.
+Instead of applying the general algorithm, we can exploit the fact $rank(\mathbf{\Omega})\leq 1$ and express the objective as:

-for some vector $l$.
-The equation has exact solutions of form $l \cdot \mathbf{r} = 0$ \ie $l$ is line of $(x, y)$ solutions to the unconstrained problem whose intersection with the unit circle gives us the exact solution to our constrained problem (Figure \hyperref[fig:1c]{1c}).
-Thus, we can find $l$ by decomposing $\mathbf{\Omega}$ directly, bypassing most of the algorithm laid out previously.
-The intersection of $l$ with the unit circle is a simple quadratic equation which can give up to two unique real solutions, each of which is a global solution.
-In certain cases (\eg infeasible configuration geometry, large noise, \etc), it is possible to observe that the line $l$ does not intersect the circle at all.
-In these cases, we can still recover the best (\ie loss-minimizing) feasible solution by taking the nearest point to the line on the circle (Proof in Suppl.
-Mat.)
-(Figure \hyperref[fig:1d]{1d}).
+for some vector $\mathbf{q}$.
+The exact solutions of \cref{eq:31} satisfy $\mathbf{q} \cdot \mathbf{r} = 0$, \ie $\mathbf{q}$ defines a projective line whose intersections with the unit circle (the feasible set) yield solutions to our constrained problem.
+This leads to a simple quadratic equation that can produce up to two distinct solutions.
+In practice, $\mathbf{q}$ can be efficiently obtained by selecting any nonzero row of $\mathbf{\Omega}$ since the scale of projective lines is arbitrary.
+Under certain conditions (\eg infeasible configuration geometry, large noise, \etc), the line may not intersect the circle at all.
+In such cases, we can still recover the optimal least-squares solution by taking the nearest point on the circle to the line (proof in Suppl.
+Mat.).